Arnold Joseph Nettles Jr. -- Elloree

 He was a member of the Sandy Run Hunting Club of Branchville.
 He attended Clemson University.
 At the time of his death, he was employed as a truck driver for 3-D Metal of Andrews.

-He is survived by his wife, Cindy Golson Nettles, of Elloree; his daughter, Melissa Nettles Joyner, of Branchville; one brother, Walt Nettles (Amy), of Las Vegas, Nevada; and three grandchildren.
+He is survived by his wife, Cindy Goldson Nettles, of Elloree; his daughter, Melissa Nettles Joyner, of Branchville; one brother, Walt Nettles (Amy), of Las Vegas, Nevada; and three grandchildren.

 Fogle-Hungerpiller Funeral Home of Elloree is serving the family.